Operational guide and checklist

 Employees have a responsibility to ensure they adhere to overall COVID-19 advice which says people with symptoms should remain at home and self-isolate.
 Companies and employees should remain in regular communication throughout any period of self-isolation with companies encouraged to work with trade union or workforce representatives to enable individuals to work from home while self-isolating if appropriate.

 Home working will be new to many and may have been implemented at pace, without normal health and safety planning to ensure people have suitable working arrangements and equipment.
 Companies should consider that, and how to best support working from home (for example, provision of laptops, mobile phones, video conferencing services etc).
-Get advice on home working.
+Get advice on home working. the Scottish Government guidance to support the continuation of homeworking.

 A checklist to support companies implement this guidance has now been developed.
 The actions in the checklist should be fully considered and implemented where possible as part of procedures to ensure a safe workplace.
+Organisations who wish to increase workforce or public confidence are encouraged to display the checklist to help to communicate actions being implemented or undertaken.

 Advanced Manufacturing Policy Team